simoninireland/epydemic/doc/cookbook/infect-specific-nodes.rst

 	for n in ns:
 	    self.changeInitialCompartment(n, self.SUSCEPTIBLE)

+(We've imported ``epydemic``'s :ref:`global random number generator
+<rng>` from which we draw the numbers we need.)
+Overriding
-Overriding :meth:`CompartmentedModel.build` inhibits random seeding by setting the probability to zero.
+:meth:`CompartmentedModel.build` inhibits random seeding by setting the probability to zero.
 (We have to do this as the :meth:`SIR.build` method sets the initial distribution and so accesses the :attr:`SIR.P_INFECTED` parameter -- and fails if it isn't set.
 Other compartmented models do the same.)

 The overridden :meth:`CompartmentedModel.initialCompartments` first chooses a node, marks it as infected, and then marks all other nodes